-The Air Quality Technician 1 provides general, preventive, and mechanical maintenance to assigned Student Life buildings and operations, which may include Campus Dining Operations; performs skilled installation and repair of air conditioning, refrigeration and heating, building mechanical and electrical equipment, domestic water and drainage systems; works on pneumatic and electric/electronic controls; repairs and replaces air compressors, pumps, belts, bearings, fans, motors and filters; repairs steam traps and installs piping; repairs commercial kitchen equipment; inspects and maintains life safety systems: inspects and performs preventive maintenance; may serve as functional crew leader; must be able to climb ladders and scaffolding and operate personnel lifts; generally works first shift 7:00 a.m. to 3:30 p.m.; subject to 24-hour emergency call-ins.
+The Air Quality Technician 1 provides general, preventive, and mechanical maintenance to assigned Greek Housing buildings and operations, which may include event space and dining operations; performs skilled installation and repair of air conditioning, refrigeration, and heating, building mechanical and electrical equipment, domestic water and drainage systems; works on pneumatic and electric/electronic controls; repairs and replaces air compressors, pumps, belts, bearings, fans, motors and filters; repairs steam traps, components, and related equipment; installs and repairs system piping; may also repair commercial kitchen equipment; inspects and maintains life safety systems; inspects and performs preventive maintenance to include building systems and components; may serve as functional crew leader; must be able to climb ladders and scaffolding and operate personnel lifts; generally works first shift 7:00 a.m. to 3:30 p.m.; subject to 24-hour emergency call-ins; operates departmental vehicles.

-7th grade plus; 300 hours of training in refrigeration, heating and air-conditioning equipment (or three months of experience).
+7th grade plus; 300 hours training in refrigeration, heating and air-conditioning equipment (or three months experience).

-Ability to interpret a variety of written, oral, and picture instructions, and apply mechanical principles to solve practical problems; ability to climb ladders and scaffolding intermittently; possess valid driver's license to operate department vehicle; ability to adapt to and use emerging technologies to improve work efficiencies i.e. Personal Digital Assistant (PDA).
+EPA Universal Refrigerant Certification; training and experience in geothermal air conditioning systems, with strong skills and experience in electrical and plumbing; ability to interpret a variety of written, oral, and picture instructions, and apply mechanical principles to solve practical problems; ability to climb ladders and scaffolding intermittently, and use personnel lifts; possess valid driver's license to operate departmental vehicle; preference for formal education from technical or trade school.

 Target Salary: $14.87 - $23.32 Hourly